slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"To succeed, get other people to pay you; to become wealthy, help other people to succeed."
 -- Kevin Kelly*

-> *"Management is the oldest, and most over-rated form of leverage.
-Capital, media, and code are the modern forms." (...)
+> *"Money follows execution, not precedes it." (...)
 "Making money is not something that you do - it’s a skill that you learn." (...)
-"Money follows execution, not precedes it." (...)
-"No one can predict macro."
+"Management is the oldest, and most over-rated form of leverage.
+Capital, media, and code are the modern forms."
 -- Naval Ravikant*

 ### Nearly free stuff

-Books, friends, sleep, stopping bad habits, ideas, gratefulness, laugh, questions.
+Books, friends, sleep, stopping bad habits, ideas, questions, gratefulness, laugh.